Portland Bicycle Accident Attorney

 When it comes to bicycle accidents, Travis is relentless.
-He is highly knowledgeable in the important areas of insurance, right-of-way laws, establishing at-fault liability, and seeking a fair and equitable compensation.
+He is highly knowledgeable in the important areas of insurance, right-of-way laws, establishing at-fault liability, and seeking fair and equitable compensation.

-Portland Bicycle Accident Attorney Handles All Types of Bicycle Accident Cases
+Handling All Types of Bicycle Accident Cases

 Common causes of bicycle accidents include drivers turning right into a cyclist (right hook), drivers turning left into a cyclist (left hook), intersection collisions, drivers crossing into dedicated bicycle lanes, and car door collisions.
 Bicycle accidents can even occur without contact when driver negligence forces cyclists to take evasive action.
 At Mayor Law, a Portland bicycle accident attorney will help you pursue your personal injury claim against the at-fault driver and their insurance company.
 Let’s review some sample scenarios.

-Oregon Bicycle Accident Injury Case Examples:
+Portland Bicycle Accident Injury Case Examples:

 Case Example 1: A settlement of $100,000 was obtained – which was the at-fault driver’s insurance policy limit.
-In this case, the driver of a vehicle made a right turn without looking and hit a bicyclist in NW Portland, Multnomah County causing personal injuries to her knee, shoulder and back.
+In this case, the driver of a vehicle made a right turn without looking and hit a bicyclist in NW Portland, Multnomah County causing personal injuries to her knee, shoulder, and back.
 The client underwent knee surgery.
 The collision also aggravated a pre-existing shoulder rotator cuff injury causing the need for shoulder surgery.
 This case is a classic example of the “right hook” that drivers make that so often injures cyclists.

 Case Example 2: In March of 2013, Travis Mayor settled his client’s minor bicycle accident claim for $9,250 after making an initial demand under ORS 20.080.
 The client suffered some bruises and minor muscle strains after being knocked off her bike by a car.
 The client made a quick and full recovery.
 The settlement covered the client’s medical bills, two days of lost wages and non-economic damages for her pain and inconvenience.

-Case Example 3: This disputed liability Oregon car collision case occurred when a pickup truck driver hit the client who was riding his bicycle in Clackamas, Oregon.
-The client sustained personal injuries including a broken leg, a broken nose and a closed head injury.
+Case Example 3: This disputed liability car collision case occurred when a pickup truck driver hit the client who was riding his bicycle in Clackamas, Oregon.
+The client sustained personal injuries including a broken leg, a broken nose, and a closed head injury.
 The defendant claimed the client was at fault for riding his bicycle in the roadway to the left of the fog line.
 The case was settled out of court for $159,000 for the full policy limit of the driver’s liability insurance, as well as additional money from the client’s motor vehicle insurance policy.

 Issues Facing Cyclists

 The percentage of bicycle fatalities in Oregon is the third highest in the nation, at 4.5% of all traffic fatalities.
-While Oregon has implemented significant improvements to help integrate cyclists into city traffic patterns, the fatality and injury rate remains the third highest in the nation at 3.87 fatalities per million population.
+While Portland has implemented significant improvements to help integrate cyclists into city traffic patterns, the fatality and injury rate remains the third highest in the nation at 3.87 fatalities per million population.

 Cyclists face a unique set of challenges as they become an increasing part of urban commuting.
 To cope with these challenges the city of Portland has implemented bike lanes, bike boxes, cycle tracks, sharrows, and bicycle boulevards all in an effort to safely integrate cyclists and motorists into the same commuting space.
 While these efforts have produced positive results, vulnerable cyclists are still subject to debilitating injuries caused by drivers unaware of their presence, or right-of-way laws.
 If you have been seriously injured in a bicycle accident, you need the assistance of an experienced Portland bicycle accident attorney.